How do No-Code/Low-Code Application Development platforms compare with traditional coding?

 If your custom code is not maintained over time, in a few years the code is termed legacy code, as it is built on an old version of the framework, and may not be following the new best practices, and the business may keep delaying an upgrade to the latest version of the .Net Framework, as they get no incremental value in terms of functionality by doing so.
 And when the business requests for new features or functionality in the application developed, you need to edit your code to add the functionality, and then recompile and deploy the updated application, which is a time consuming and expensive process.

-In the No-code or Low-code world, there are foundational differences architecturally on how an application is developed and deployed.
+While comparing with traditional programming, in the No-code or Low-code world, there are foundational differences architecturally on how an application is developed and deployed.
 True No-code products like ClaySys AppForms are 100% metadata driven development platforms.
 This means that all the application functionality created by a developer is maintained as Metadata (Data that describes data).
 This Metadata is then interpreted when an application runs, to render the App Interface to the end users.

 The key components of a No-code Metadata driven platform are a Designer Interface, where you can use a Drag and Drop Experience, to create the functionality required.
 Typically this means designing a library of integrated forms that interact with the necessary business data in Databases, Web Service End Points or any other target data API.
 The output of the No-code Designer when you publish any functionality created, is a Metadata file, where in the case of ClaySys AppForms, we generate a JSON Metadata file.
 This Metadata file is maintained on the ClaySys AppForms Server.
 The End User who then consumes or interacts with the App created using ClaySys, connects to a module we call the ‘App Browser’ which interprets the Metadata behind an App deployed, and dynamically renders the App UI in HTML5 for the End User in their Web Browser.